Prescott Niles

 Prescott Niles (born May 2, 1954) is an American rock bassist.
 He is best known as bassist with the Knack, who had a No. 1 US / No. 6 UK hit with "My Sharona".

 Since 2013 he has played bass with Mike Pinera's Classic Rock All-Stars and Missing Persons.

-Prescott Niles mostly played a Rickenbacker 4001 and a Guild bass during his tenure with The Knack.
+Prescott Niles mostly played a Rickenbacker 4001 and a Guild M-85 as well as Vigier bass during his tenure with The Knack.